onflow/fcl-js/packages/sdk/readme.md

 Some things, however, we don't know.
 For example, when developing your dApp, you don't know the signature that will be produced when a user signs a transaction.
 You don't know the specific encoding that your Interaction needs to be in, or maybe you don't yet know the sequence number for a transactions proposer authorization.
 All of these things need to be discovered, produced or conceptually _resolved_ before your Interaction can be sent to the Flow Blockchain.

 This is where the _Resolve_ phase comes in.
-Resolves takes your built interaction containing all the information you do know and does it's best to get it into a position where it can be sent to the Flow Blockchain.
+Resolve takes your built interaction containing all the information you do know and does it's best to get it into a position where it can be sent to the Flow Blockchain.
 The Flow JS-SDK comes with several _resolver_ functions that your dApp can use to do just this.

 Example 4
     : Building an Execute Script Interaction